Skip to content

 Activist groups, they continue, should “pressure groups like the ABA to publicly criticize China while simultaneously compelling universities to embrace their commitment to free inquiry,” and specifically, “the left should encourage civil-society groups to use their connections to politicians to push for programs to resettle Uighurs—and dissent-minded Chinese—who desire to move to the United States.
 And,” they conclude, “it goes without saying that this must be done with the active participation—and indeed, leadership—of Uighurs themselves, who understand the needs and interests of their community better than any outsider.”

 In 2020, due to the onset of the coronavirus, presses around the world are calling for the Beijing authorities to release prisoners.
-"These camps, where as many as 3 million people are detained, are at risk of becoming death chambers," writes Abdul Majakbid for USA Today.
-"The World Health Organization declared the coronavirus a public health emergency this month, yet China's government, the WHO and the United Nations are apparently so far silent about the potential danger to the detained Uighurs."
+“These camps, where as many as 3 million people are detained, are at risk of becoming death chambers,” writes Abdul Majakbid for USA Today.
+“The World Health Organization declared the coronavirus a public health emergency this month, yet China’s government, the WHO and the United Nations are silent so far about the potential danger to the detained Uighurs.”
 In fact, there are rumors that China is sending Uighur citizens to Wuhan, the epicenter of the virus.
-In light of the Uighur population's vulnerability to the virus, there are calls for the United States to levy sanctions against Chinese authorities unless they comply with global calls to inspect Uighur prisons and protect the detained from the virus.
+In light of the Uighur population’s vulnerability to the virus, there are calls for the United States to levy sanctions against Chinese authorities unless they comply with global calls to inspect Uighur prisons and protect the detained from the virus.

 It’s important to remember that in spite of China’s undeniable human rights violations, the United States is embroiled in its own human rights abuses, specifically on the U.S. border—so it may be hypocritical to fixate on China without first healing some of the crisis in this nation.
 Plus, much of the critiques that exist about China and coronavirus have xenophobic aspects of their own.